 Some people might worry that the goo-like substance clogs the tire pressure monitoring sensor (TPMS), but both manufacturer and customer reviews prove otherwise.

 While it is both portable and inexpensive, the sealant works best with a compressor to inflate your tire after application.

 Moreover, if the sealant is left in for too long, the adhesive substances can lead to corrosion and damage your tire ridges.

-- Fibro-Seal technology yields quick results on all tire punctures as well as leaks
+- Fibro-Seal technology yields quick results on all tire punctures as well as leaks.

-- No toxic fumes due to water-based formula, which does not block your tire pressure sensor
+- No toxic fumes due to water-based formula, which does not block your tire pressure sensor.

-- Durability allows you to put off repairing the tire for up to two years when using the off-highway variant
+- Durability allows you to put off repairing the tire for up to two years when using the off-highway variant.

-- Belongs to a much more versatile range of products for varying needs
+- Belongs to a much more versatile range of products for varying needs.

-- Needs to be topped off with a compressor after the sealant is applied
+- Needs to be topped off with a compressor after the sealant is applied.

-- Should be avoided if you frequently use the highway
+- Should be avoided if you frequently use the highway.

-- May lead to corrosion
+- May lead to corrosion.

 While both Slime and Fix a Flat are one and the same when it comes to TPMS safety, cost per can, and eco-friendliness, here are a few distinguishable qualities to help set them apart:

-Liquid or Pressurized Can Sealant
+1. Liquid vs. Pressurized Can

-The leak-free bottle of Slime does not help out when screwing the valve back on becomes impossible and often adds to expenses because this solution requires a separate compressor to inflate the tire.
+The leak-free bottle of Slime does not help out.
+Screwing the valve back on can be difficult.
+This solution also requires a separate compressor to inflate the tire.

 Fix a Flat is best advertised and recommended as an “emergency repair” sealant, meaning your tire will start to experience minor losses of pressure after 24 hours.
 It is best to first head towards a mechanic or repair shop after using this sealant.

 For those wanting a more permanent solution that you could leave in there, Slime is the right option.
 It keeps your tires up and running for up to two years if one avoids highway driving.
 Though, you should still get them properly fixed or replaced as soon as possible.

 Unfortunately, the same cannot be said about Slime, whose liquid consistency results in frequent corrosions if left in too long.